foxcpp/maddy/docs/tutorials/setting-up.md

 ; It says that "server mx1.example.org is handling messages for example.org". example.org.
 MX    10 mx1.example.org.
+; Of course, mx1 should have an entry as well: mx1.example.org.
+A     10.2.3.4

 ; Use SPF to say that the servers in "MX" above are allowed to send email ; for this domain, and nobody else.